Bagheera (2024 film)

 Bagheera is a 2024 Indian Kannada-language superhero film written and directed by Dr. Suri, from a story by Prashanth Neel, and produced by Vijay Kiragandur.
 It stars Sriimurali, alongside Rukmini Vasanth, Prakash Raj, Sudha Rani, Ramachandra Raju, Achyuth Kumar and Rangayana Raghu.
 The music was composed by B. Ajaneesh Loknath, while the cinematography and editing were handled by Arjun Shetty and Pranav Sri Prasad.

-Bagheera was released on 31 October 2024, coinciding with Diwali, and received mixed reviews from critics, who praised the cinematography and editing, and criticised the writing and decades-old story.
-The film grossed ₹29 crore.
+Bagheera was released on 31 October 2024, coinciding with Diwali, and received positive reviews from critics.
+The film grossed over ₹30 crore.